CodyTolene/pip-boy-apps/README.md

 ### Minification <a name="minification"></a>

-To minify your app, you can use the `npm run minify` command.
+To minify your app, you can use the `npm run min` command.
 This will start a wizard that will guide you through the process of minifying your app.

 1. Select the file you want to minify from the `USER` or `USER_BOOT` directory